frostcone/magmaguy.com/wiki/en/elitemobs/creating_bosses.md

 <div align="left">

-Since these entity types do not attack players directly, but instead pull them in and deal damage rapidly, they can cause large bursts of damage in a short time.
+Since these entity types do not attack players directly, but instead deal damage through contact, this can result in large bursts of damage in a short time.
 Because of this, we generally do not recommend using them as Elite mobs frequently.
 However, if you still wish to use them, we suggest setting `damageMultiplier` to around `0.1`.

 We also recommend using the following EliteScript to prevent Magma Cubes or Slimes from stun-locking players: